gregreindel/llm-exe-lambda/readme.md

 ```

 ## 2. Deploy the stack into your AWS account
-Once you have the user and policies created in your account, you can deploy the stack.
+Once you have the user and policies created in your account, and the AWS ALI configured, you can deploy the stack.

 ### Setup .env File